 - World Health Organization Infertility Fact Sheet

 We’re celebrating World Fertility Day today, and we remain dedicated every day to empowering people with the information they need to understand and cope with infertility.
-For more information on how you can participate in World Fertility Day, please visit IVFbabble.com.
+For more information on how you can participate in this infertility awareness day, please visit IVFbabble.com.